Myanmar political standoff leaves economy in tatters | Business

 The military takeover in Myanmar has set its economy back years, if not decades, as political unrest and violence disrupt banking, trade and livelihoods and millions slide deeper into poverty.

-Myanmar's economy is forecast to shrink by 18.4 per cent in 2021, according to the Asian Development Bank, one of the deepest recent contractions anywhere.
+Myanmar's economy is forecast to shrink by 18.4% in 2021, according to the Asian Development Bank, one of the deepest recent contractions anywhere.

 “Now most people are losing faith in the Myanmar currency and buying dollars, so prices are soaring,” said Soe Tun, chairman of the Myanmar Automobile Manufacturers and Distributors Association and an official of the Myanmar Rice Association.